 Incorporating social vulnerability into land use planning

 As part of this project, we identified ways of including social vulnerability into land use planning and local government, including District Plans.
-The following report is available (see the Downloads box above):
+The following report is available:

-- Incorporating vulnerability into land use planning: This report identifies ways of including social vulnerability into local government processes, including land use planning, Annual Plans and Long Term Plans.
+- Incorporating vulnerability into land use planning (pdf, 1.5MB): This report identifies ways of including social vulnerability into local government processes, including land use planning, Annual Plans and Long Term Plans.
 A case study of Porirua City Council is included, to give an example of how to include vulnerability into a District Plan.

 We have documented our methods and process for developing the social vulnerability indicators in a research report.
-The following report is available (see Downloads box above):
+The following report is available:

-- Research report: This report report presents the methodology and rationale used to develop the social vulnerability indicators for flooding.
+- Research report (pdf, 3.6MB): This report report presents the methodology and rationale used to develop the social vulnerability indicators for flooding.